FrancoisSimon/aTrack/README.md

 Arguments:
 - `tracks`: Numpy array of tracks of dims (track, time point, spatial axis).
 - `verbose`: if 1, the function prints the model summary and the fitting infos.
 The default is 1.
-- `Fixed_LocErr`: bool, optional
-    If True fixes the the localization error based on a prior estimate, this can be important to do if there is no immobile state.
+- `Fixed_LocErr`: If True fixes the the localization error based on a prior estimate, this can be important to do if there is no immobile state.
 The default is True.
 - `max_nb_states`: Number of states used for the clustering.
 The number of states is iteratively reduced until reaching `min_nb_states`.
 - `min_nb_states`: Initial number of states used for the clustering.
-- `nb_epochs`: TYPE, optional
+- `nb_epochs`: number of epochs for the model fitting.
-    DESCRIPTION.
 The default is 1000.
 - `batch_size`: Number of tracks considered per batch to avoid memory issues when dealing with big data sets.
 - `Initial_confined_params`: Initial guess for the first step of the method.
 The default is {'LocErr': 0.02, 'd': 0.1, 'q': 0.01, 'l': 0.01}.
 - `Initial_directed_params`: The default is {'LocErr': 0.02, 'd': 0.1, 'q': 0.01, 'l': 0.01}.